 I live in Libertyville, IL, which is a northwest suburb of Chicago.
-I have been married to the same great woman, Cindy, for 43 years.
+I have been married to the same great woman, Cindy, for 44 years.
 We have three grown children and two grandchildren, with a third on the way.
 Many have met my grandson Kyle as he is a regular with me at the Carlisle meet each year.
 I am currently a recently retired real estate broker.
 Prior to that I had a long and successful career as a Regional Service Director for a major worldwide high-speed printer company.
 My passion has always been working on my cars and helping others fix theirs as well.
 I am very active on both the forum and the club Facebook page, always willing to help anyone and anywhere possible.
 On the side, I am a junkyard junkie and have accumulated many parts for the LH cars.
 If you need a part, odds are good that I either have it or can easily acquire it.
 Over the next year, I look forward to meeting and/or helping many of you, renewing old friendships, and moving the club in a forward direction.